 Please purchase travel insurance to cover you for all eventualities that may arise during your time with us.
 GVI has a partnership with CISI Insurance to offer coverage for any necessary medical treatment in country.
 Please contact your Support Coordinator to get a quote.
 You may also wish to take out additional cancellation insurance to cover you in the event you are unable to travel.

 Prior to travel please be sure to contact your local embassy for the country you will be visiting in order to receive updated travel information.
 With updates changing frequently, we encourage participants to receive the most up to date information from embassies directly.
 Due to the frequent updates for both countries of origin and destination, GVI is unable to provide updated travel advice relevant to each participant.
 Your local embassy can supply the most correct information.

 Please ensure you are tested for COVID-19 72 hours prior to travelling to your GVI program, this is part of our commitment to keeping our participants, staff and community members safe.
 If this is not possible from your location please contact your enrollment manager in advance of any travel.
-Even vaccinated individuals can still carry and transmit COVID-19, so we will continue to screen new arrivals for any signs and symptoms of COVID-19, by conducting temperature checks and requiring all participants to present a medical certificate proving they have not tested positive for COVID-19.
+Even vaccinated individuals can still carry and transmit COVID-19, so we will continue to screen new arrivals for any signs and symptoms of COVID-19, and will enforce mask-wearing while indoors and social distancing.

 If needed, we will assist you with securing a COVID-19 test pre-departure from your GVI program.
 In preparation for your return journey, GVI will also support you in reaching a COVID testing centre 72 hours prior to departure to your home country.
 This includes transport and accommodation in the nearest centre up to your program completion date with GVI.